wardanacoolant/Mewujudkan-Tangkas-S.Kom/README.md

 ## Background

 Our friend, Tangkas, experienced difficulties while working on his thesis.
 As a dignified friend, Hendra and I decided to help him.
 It so happened that we were in the same class at the Informatics Study Program.
-The difference is, Hendra has passed the thesis examination, I am going to the thesis examination, while Tangkas is just starting the thesis.
+The difference is, Hendra and I have passed the thesis examination, while Tangkas is just about starting the thesis.

 ## Aim